-As of July 31, 2023, we had \$29.5 million of total cash, cash equivalents and investments, which we believe will be sufficient to meet our cash needs for at least the next 12 months.
-Our future capital requirements will depend on many factors, including our growth rate, the introduction of new and enhanced offerings, the timing and extent of our sales and marketing activities and research and development expenditures, the expansion of our business internationally and other factors.
+As of April 30, 2024, we had \$15.6 million of total cash and cash equivalents, which we believe will be sufficient to meet our cash needs for at least the next 12 months.
+Our future capital requirements will depend on many factors, including our growth rate, the introduction of new and enhanced offerings, the timing and extent of our sales and marketing activities and research and development expenditures and other factors.
 We may in the future make investments in or acquisitions of businesses or technologies, which may require the use of cash.